sf-wdi-24/modules/week-07-rails-continued/day-01/drill/readme.md

 ## Graphs

 In computer science, graphs are just collections of **vertices** (also known as nodes) and **edges**.
 Each edge connects two vertices together.
 You can think of vertices as cities on a map and think of edges as the roads between them.
-Graphs are widely used in computer science and algorithms, but we today we'll focus on a particular kind of graph.
+Graphs are widely used in computer science and algorithms, but today we'll focus on a particular kind of graph.

 ## Trees